gorlapraveen/brightness_bashshell_script/README.md

             nightmmode : Nightmode"
             daymode    : Daymode"

-     [options]         : input integers form 1 to $max"
+     [options]         : input integers form 1 to maximum brightness"

-Example usage      :'backlight increase' to increase brightness by one level" Example usage      :'backlight set 300' to set brightness level to 300 in range of 1 to max brightness"
+Example usage      :'backlight increase' to increase brightness by one level" Example usage      :'backlight set 300' to set brightness level to 300 in range of 1 to maximum brightness"